OCA/web/web_timeline/README.rst

   view.
 * colors (optional): it allows to set certain specific colors if the expressed condition (JS syntax) is met.
+* dependency_arrow (optional): set this attribute to a x2many field to draw arrows between the records referenced in the x2many field.

 Optionally you can declare a custom template, which will be used to render the timeline items.
 You have to name the template 'timeline-item'.
 These are the variables available in template rendering:

 * ``record``: to access the fields values selected in the timeline definition.